michaelnordmeyer/jekyll-theme-mnc/README.md

 To enable analytics, you will need a third-party analytics account.
 Follow their instructions of how to get their code snippet, which has to be added to your site.
 Copy this snippet and paste it into `analytics.html` in folder `_includes`.

-To enable this in jekyll-theme-mnc, add the following lines to your Jekyll site to turn analytics processing on:
+To enable this in MNC, add the following lines to your Jekyll site to turn analytics processing on:

 ```yaml
 jekyll-theme-mnc: